CHH/php-styleguide/php-styleguide.md

 ## Language

  * Don't use more keywords than necessary.
+This is a general rule, on which more rules are based on.
  * When importing namespaces use _one_ `use` statement with a list of namespace/class names.

      ```php